rnat697/React_Snakes_and_Ladders/README.md

+# Seaweed and Bubbles Game
+A MERN stack implementation of an ocean-themed Snakes and Ladder game for the web for a university group project.

-# SE 750 Project Implementation
+# SE750 Project Implementation

 Snakes and ladder is a recreation of the original board game implemented into a web-based version.
 The thematic used is ocean and with snakes being replaced as seaweed and ladders with bubbles.